Authing/docs/docs/en/guides/wechat-ecosystem/README.md

 ## PC Website uses a small program scan code login

-This is {{$localeConfig.brandName}} A pioneering design, {{$localeConfig.brandName}} Open the scan of small login QR code to get the official real-name user information of WeChat official,T he user can authorize the real number to complete the registration or login, and create an account system based on the mobile phone number.[check the details](./wechat-miniprogram-qrcode.md)。
+This is {{$localeConfig.brandName}} A pioneering design, {{$localeConfig.brandName}} Open the scan of small login QR code to get the official real-name user information of WeChat official,T he user can authorize the real number to complete the registration or login, and create an account system based on the mobile phone number.

 - Application Scene: PC website;
 - Overview: Show the applet QR code in the PC website application, then use the WeChat scan code to log in;